Monsoon session: Lok Sabha adjourned till 2 pm | Politics

 Monsoon session: Lok Sabha adjourned till 2 pm

-Amid an uproar by the Opposition, Lok Sabha has been adjourned till 2 pm on Monday.
+Amid uproar by Opposition MPs, the Lok Sabha was adjourned till 2 pm on Tuesday.

 - Country: